cloudflare/cloudflare-docs/content/workers/learning/storage-options.md

 {{</table-wrap>}}

-<sup>1</sup> Free accounts are limited to 1GiB.
+<sup>1</sup> Free accounts are limited to 1 GiB.
 <sup>2</sup> A Durable Object namespace is a logical container for as many Durable Objects as you need and is backed by a class implementing the logic all those Durable Objects will share.
 <sup>3</sup> The overall throughput a single Durable Object can sustain strongly correlates to the compute and storage operations a Durable Object performs.
-A `get()` and/or `put()` workload may allow up to 2,000 req/sec, whereas writing multiple values and serializing a large JSON response may only support 800 - 1,000 req/sec.
+A `get()` and/or `put()` workload may allow up to 2,000 requests/sec, whereas writing multiple values and serializing a large JSON response may only support 800 - 1,000 requests/sec.
 Offloading compute operations that do not rely on state within your Durable Object to the calling Worker can improve per-object throughput in many cases.

 You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
 To request an increase to a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7) and we will contact you with next steps.